 Five leading structural engineers explain why we need to take our professional responsibility seriously and commit to doing things better, starting today.

 The Climate Emergency Task Group help the profession to tackle climate breakdown.
-Their 2020 report reviews the group’s activities through the year.
+The Groups 2021 report reviews the group’s activities through the year.